yosuke-oka/tapl-rust/README.md

 # tapl-rust
-Rust implementation fos TaPL (Types and Programming Language)
+Rust implementation for TaPL (Types and Programming Language)